 Conduct a survey

-A survey is a great way to get honest, helpful feedback from your customers and target audience about your product.
-It lets you make products that meet your customer’s needs and develop them.
+A survey is a great way to get honest, helpful customer and target audience feedback about your product.
+It lets you develop products that meet your customers’ needs.

 Mistakes to Avoid When Product Testing